near/docs/docs/tutorials/contracts/nfts/1_minting.md

 This is the first of many tutorials in a series where we will be creating a complete NFT smart contract from scratch that conforms with all the standards found [here](https://nomicon.io/Standards/NonFungibleToken/README.html).
 Today you'll learn how to create the logic needed to mint NFTs and have them show up in your NEAR wallet.
 We will be modifying a bare-bones skeleton smart contract by filling in the necessary code snippets needed to add minting functionalities.
 ## Introduction

 To get started, let's switch to the `1.skeleton` branch in our repo.
-If you don't have the repository cloned, refer to the INSERT_CONTRACT_ARCHITECTURE_LINK_HERE to get started.
+If you don't have the repository cloned, refer to the [Contract Architecture](/docs/tutorials/contracts/nfts/skeleton) to get started.

 ```
 git checkout 1.skeleton